ScottTunstall/WmsGfxSpriteEditor/README.md

    - Blue Label
    - Tie Die WDPU
    - Tie Die MAME
 3. Browse to the folder containing your ROM files and select it.
+Refer to the  appendices for a list of the files that need to be present for each version.
 4. The editor will audit and load the ROM data.

 ---